CiscoTestAutomation/pyats/docs/manifest/introduction.rst

     with filename of ``job.tem`` is ``job.py`` in the same directory as the manifest file.

 .. note::
-    In case the associated script file is in a different location from the manifest you could use a symlink to refering the script.
-To change the default behavior for using the symlink and change where to execute the script you need to pass --follow-symlink.
+    In case the associated script file is in a different location from the manifest you can use a symlink to refer to the job.py.
+By default, the job will be executed in the directory where the manifest file is located.
+    To change the execution directory and use the symlink target directory to execute the script you need to pass --follow-symlink.

 .. code-block:: shell

     $ pyats run manifest job.tem --follow-symlink

     $ job.py     # is a symlink for the associated script Script types
 ~~~~~~~~~~~~